japjotsaggu/robot_learning/README.md

-# Robot Learning — Imitation Learning & Residual Reinforcement Learning
+# Robot Learning: Imitation Learning & Residual Reinforcement Learning

 A robot learning system that trains an agent to navigate a 2D terrain environment using three algorithms: **Behavioural Cloning**, **DAgger**, and **Residual Reinforcement Learning**.
 All three are implemented with a budget-aware training loop.

+Note: This is an extension of my coursework for the Robot Learning module (70067 | Faculty of Engineering) at Imperial College London.

 ## The Task